Our Blog

 In an 1859 paper Edward Clibborn and James O’Laverty wrote “For many years there have been found from time to time, in the bogs of Ireland -and especially in those of the North -wooden vessels filled with butter in a hardened state and quite free from putrefaction.”

 In the illustration a right the container on the right is a butter churn.
-It was about 14 inches tall and fashioned from a single piece of oak which was hollowed out, and a bottom added to it.
+It was about 14 inches tall and fashioned from a single piece of oak hollowed out, with a bottom added to it.
 There’s a hole in the lid for the “dash” that churned the cream into butter.
 The lid also has holes so it can be tightly tied to the container to prevent the lid from coming off.

 The small container at the top was believed to be a milk pail about 10 inches in height.